-This entry to our travel magazine was provided by JB Macatulad, owner of willflyforfood.net and one of the leading experts on Filipino local cuisine.
+This entry to our travel magazine was provided by JB Macatulad, owner of willflyforfood.net and one of the leading online experts on Filipino local cuisine.

 I was excited when phiilippinestravelpackage.com invited me to contribute a guest post on 10 must-try Filipino foods.
 Being a proud Pinoy, I love Filipino food.
 The problem is, how can I narrow it down to just 10?

 I started making a list of dishes that I thought foreigners should try when visiting the Philippines.
 But we have so many interesting and delicious things to eat that narrowing it down to just 10 proved to be a challenging task.
 I found myself revising and editing, removing and adding, then removing and adding again.
 It wasn’t easy!